RAHUL8491/python/README.md

 * Codes I'd like to reuse
+* XML parser Template

-* Practice usage of Tkinter
+* Practice usage of Tkinter for GUI